-Now, take a look at this…Walmart doesn’t even thoroughly check some of the products listed on their site.
+Now, take a look at this…Walmart doesn’t even thoroughly check some of the products listed on its site.
 It’s no wonder why sometimes you’ll see suspicious URLs on Google with pornographic content and other unsafe links pointing to Walmart.
 So, the verdict on this shockwave device is that it most definitely does not treat erectile dysfunction.

 This device seems to be EVERYWHERE.

-This fake shockwave device that is advertised on Ebay doesn’t even have a brand name.
+This fake shockwave device that is advertised on eBay doesn’t even have a brand name.
 If you scroll down into the description, there isn’t a name brand for this device.
 Does it even exist?
 Who knows?
 All I see is that in the title of the listing, it says “For erectile dysfunction ED treatment Shockwave therapy machine pain relief”.

 But, if you look at the images, there are no settings or manual instructions for erectile dysfunction.
-It only covers neck and shoulder pain, head pain, ankle, and back pain, etc. There is no indication that this machine treats ED making it a false shockwave machine being sold online.
+It only covers neck and shoulder pain, head pain, ankle, back pain, etc. There is no indication that this machine treats ED making it a false shockwave machine being sold online.

 4) Aliexpress also has fake shockwave devices for ED

 Here is another example of a shockwave device on Aliexpress that looks similar to the previous listing.
 If you watch the video, the head of the machine does a percussion (striking) action, which AGAIN, is not what shockwave devices for ED are supposed to do.

 For those of you who think massagers or percussion striking methods can be used on the penis, you’re putting yourself at risk of injury.
 Even reputable massage guns like Theragun who uses a percussion/striking head say not to use it on your genitals.
 Shockwave machines and percussion massage guns are two completely DIFFERENT devices that do different things.